 Nevertheless, Dr. Izuakor completed the program at 27 years old, making her the youngest student and first African American woman to do so.
 Her research contributions were published in numerous international journals, and she presented in international conferences from Washington, DC to Rome, Italy.
 During this entire journey, Dr. Izuakor also maintained a full-time job within the cyber security team of a Fortune 100 company.
 In July 2017, her rapid growth within the technology industry landed her a spot on Chicago Business Crain’s Tech 50 List, a roster of influencers and names to know in the Chicago technology scene.
-She was also named The 2017 Emerging Cyber Security Professional.
+She was also featured on The 2018 Crains 20 in their 20s list.

 Christine is passionate about influencing workplace culture, and in 2015 co-founded Gen Trend, a Millennial Business Resource Group.
 As the former Vice President of the organization, she was a driving force in the development and execution of a critical strategy to engage and retain the next generation of aviation employees and customers.

 Izuakor is also active in the diversity and inclusion community.
 She served a 2 year term as the Head Editor of the Illinois Diversity Council Editorial Board, and member of the National Diversity Council Newsletter Committee.
 Additionally, she is dedicated to helping close the opportunity divide challenge people face around the world.
 She has launched numerous scholarship and fellowship programs in support of cultivating cyber talent.